nfeege/eic-tau-classification/README.md

 1. Simulation of the __physics process__, i.e. generating all the particles that result from the collision of an electron with a proton.
 2. Simulation of the __detector response__ to the genreated particles, i.e. predicting what the real EIC experiment could actually measure and with what precision.
 This adds uncertainties reflecting the expected performance of the experiment to the simulated particles.

-We use two input data files:
+We use these input data files:
 * `data/jets_lq_tau_3pi_r05_p250_e20.csv`: These are the signal events.
 The incoming electrons convert into taus, which subsequently decay into three charged pions.
 Jets are created from the collision, as well as the decay of the tau.
 * `data/jets_dis_nc_r05_p250_e20.csv`: These are background events.
 Jets are created from the collision.
 The electrons keep their identity and can be detected after the collision.
 * `data/jets_dis_cc_r05_p250_e20.csv`: These are background events.
 Jets are created from the collision.
 The electron converts into a neutrino that escapes detection, which is a process well described by the Standard Model.